divergencymcr/divergencymcr.github.io/current/event/nov2018/index.md

 # ABOUT THE SHOW - GENERIC
 artist: "Stacy Makishi" # the name of the artist or company
-show: "Workshop: Live Art" # the name of the show
+show: "Workshop: Killing Time" # the name of the show
 artist_size: 1
 show_size: 2
 season: "Live Art 20|11|2018"